roadrunner-server/docs/php/debugging.md

 ./rr reset jobs
 ```

-Now you should see debug session started:
+Now you should see the debug session started:

-1. Step over to some place where job task is being resolved with `$consumer->waitTask()`.
+1. Step over to where the job task is being resolved with `$consumer->waitTask()`.
-2. As soon as you reach it, debugger stops but session will still be active.
+2. As soon as you reach it, the debugger stops but the session remains active.
-3. Trigger task consumption with either an HTTP request or a console command (depending on how your application works).
+3. Trigger task consumption with either an HTTP request or a console command (depending on how your application works),
-and continue to debug job worker as usual within active session started before.
+and continue debugging the job worker within the active session.
-4. You can continue to debug jobs as long as debug session active.
+4. You can continue debugging jobs as long as the debug session is active.

-If connections session broken or timed out, you can repeat instruction above to reestablish connection by resetting jobs workers.
+If the connection/session is broken or times out, you can repeat the instructions above to reestablish the connection by resetting job workers.